 Although you likely won’t have any of the important documents yet, like a W-2 or 1099, get your personal things organized.
 Are there any deductions that you may be able to take this year?
 Gather your receipts for medical expenses, charitable deductions, and anything else that you’ll need when tax time rolls around.

 Ditch your easy to guess passwords (“Password123” isn’t exactly difficult to crack) and keep all of your passwords securely saved.
 Don’t run the risk of having your financial data exposed by using these generic passwords for your accounts.

 If you’re worried about remembering your new hard-to-guess passwords, consider using a password manager.
 A password manager is a service that generates strong, unique passwords for each of your online accounts.
 It keeps all of these passwords stored for you so you don’t have to worry about remembering them.

 Although getting your paperwork and finances in order might take a little time, it will pay dividends in the long run.
-Follow these five steps and you’ll be well on your way to an organized and fresh start to 2019.
+Follow these five steps and you’ll be well on your way to an organized and fresh start to the new year.